Swooosch/Quizme/README.md

 * Lighthouse testing:<br>
 ![screenshot of lighthouse report](assets/images/lighthousequiz.png)
 * Validator testing:
     - HTLM Validation: Passed without any error.
-It says the links are empty due to the face there is only a picture of the relevant social media platform.
+It says h2 element is empty but it is intended as the questions will load there.
     <br>

     ![screenshot of html validation](assets/images/htmlvalidation.png)